AdityaGoyal15/Java-Core-Concepts/Encapsulation.README.md

 ### Benefits of Encapsulation

-- Data Hiding: Encapsulation hides the internal state of an object and only exposes a well-defined interface for interacting with it, preventing direct access and manipulation of the object's data.
+- **Data Hiding**: Encapsulation hides the internal state of an object and only exposes a well-defined interface for interacting with it, preventing direct access and manipulation of the object's data.
-- Modularity: Encapsulation promotes modularity by bundling related data and methods within a single unit (object), making it easier to understand, maintain, and extend the code.
+- **Modularity**: Encapsulation promotes modularity by bundling related data and methods within a single unit (object), making it easier to understand, maintain, and extend the code.
-- Security: Encapsulation enhances security by restricting access to sensitive data and ensuring that data integrity is maintained through controlled access points.
+- **Security**: Encapsulation enhances security by restricting access to sensitive data and ensuring that data integrity is maintained through controlled access points.

 Overall, encapsulation is a fundamental concept in object-oriented programming that promotes data hiding, modularity,